Freeriding & Ski touring

 The wild & quiet side of the Kaunertal

-All alpine levels and varying levels of difficulty promise varied ski touring & freeriding in the nature park and glacier region.
+Different alpine zones and varying levels of difficulty promise diverse ski touring & freeriding possibilities in the nature park and glacier region.
+Vast open spaces and fresh, untracked powder are yours to discover.

 Learn more about the most beautiful routes and safety standards for ski tourers & freeriders in this Tyrolean mountain valley.